ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 ```

 - `exhaustMap` ignores any event till the `loadFn` completes.
 If `exhaustMap` project function (its first argument) has been called, that implies the previous (if any) observable has been completed and is ready to accept new events -load more data-.
-- `tap` is telling that we finished loading more data.
+- `tap` is signaling data loading is finished.
-- `finalize` does the same as tap in our case, however, `tap` won't be called if `loadFn` -request to the backend server- had responded with an error, and in case of an error, the source observable completes therefore `finalize`.
-In other words, if the source sequence errored or the user explicitly completed the source then we stop the loading.
+- `finalize` does the same as tap in our case, however, `tap` won't be called if `loadFn` -request to the backend server- had responded with an error, and in case of an error, the source observable completes hence `finalize`.
+In other words, if the source sequence errored or the user explicitly completed the source then stop the loading.

-Notice in the `exhaustMap` that we signal the loading state.
-You might wonder why not to put the loading signaling line into a `tap` operator just before the `exhaustMap`; that would cause the loading observable to emit `true` whenever `loadMore` emits which doesn't necessarily means load more data now -the previous inner observable of `loadFn` might not have been completed yet- so to avoid such behavior we rely on `exhaustMap` to tell us that we are ready to load more data.
+Notice how `exhaustMap` indicates the loading state.
+You might question why not place the loading signal in a `tap` operator right before `exhaustMap`.
+Doing so would cause the loading observable to emit true whenever loadMore triggers.
+But this doesn't necessarily mean it's time to load more data -_the previous inner observable from `loadFn` hasn't finished yet_-.
+To avoid this, `exhaustMap` is used to confirm that it's ready to load more data.

 The real piece of code; incrementing the page index to fetch the next patch of data